 Air bridges have been proposed as a way of ensuring more travellers can be excluded from the incoming 14-day quarantine.

-The and people arriving in the UK from overseas, except from the Channel Islands, Isle of Mann or Ireland, will be told to isolate for 14 days in a bid to prevent cases being introduced into the country.
+The quarantine rules come into force on June 8 and people arriving in the UK from overseas, except from the Channel Islands, Isle of Mann or Ireland, will be told to isolate for 14 days in a bid to prevent coronavirus cases being introduced into the country.

 The new quarantine rules have caused unease in the Tory ranks and been condemned by businesses.